 Freshwater resources are an integral component of both human and ecosystem health.
 Surveying the communities of these habitats provide a measure of the health of that system as well providing the raw materials for systematic studies.
 Surveys in various regions in the Old and New World tropics show that hydrophilids are routinely 40 to 90% undescribed in these areas.
 Our lab has been involved with dozens of expeditions to survey this incredibly diverse region for aquatic insects.
 We work with in-country institutions and conservation groups to maximize the reach and impact of our research.

 The lab has ongoing field program in Suriname.
-To date, we have conducted 5 expeditions around the country and have a sixth planned for 2017.
+To date, we have conducted 7 expeditions around the country.
 We have a very active collaboration with the National Zoological Collection of Suriname.

 Andrew has a long history of work in Costa Rica, with 10 expeditions over the last 15 years.
 A collaborator with the now-shuttered INBio for many years, our lab also collaborates with the Universidad de Costa Rica.